Bio-Rad: Q3 Earnings Snapshot - WTOP News

 HERCULES, Calif.
 (AP) — HERCULES, Calif.
-(AP) — Bio-Rad Laboratories Inc. (BIO) on Wednesday reported a third-quarter loss of $341.9 million, after reporting a profit in the same period a year earlier.
+(AP) — Bio-Rad Laboratories Inc. (BIO.B) on Wednesday reported a third-quarter loss of $341.9 million, after reporting a profit in the same period a year earlier.

 On a per-share basis, the Hercules, California-based company said it had a loss of $12.70.
-Earnings, adjusted for one-time gains and costs, came to $2.26 per share.
+Earnings, adjusted for non-recurring costs, came to $2.26 per share.

 The maker of instruments used in biomedical research posted revenue of $653 million in the period.

-Bio-Rad shares have declined nearly 3% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $319.47, a decrease of almost 4% in the last 12 months.
+Bio-Rad shares have dropped slightly more than 1% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $321.12, a decline of slightly more than 4% in the last 12 months.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.